alchemy-swift/alchemy/README.md

 ### Running It

-You can run your project from Xcode or with
+You can run your server from Xcode or with

 ```shell
 swift run